DOAGenesys/gc-summaries-demo/README.md

-# Movistar Conversation Analytics Platform
+# Push GC summaries to external app

 A secure, modern Next.js app for visualizing and analyzing conversation summaries with AI-powered insights.
 Built with Next.js 16, TypeScript, and Neon Postgres.